RounakMishra14/ChirpDetect/README.md

 The project is built using locally recorded bird call samples from the surrounding area [located here](https://maps.app.goo.gl/45fe6eRNAD3a4nrz6).
 Due to the limited number of available recordings, **data augmentation** techniques were applied to enhance the dataset.
 Methods such as time-stretching, pitch-shifting, and adding background noise helped simulate various real-world scenarios.
 This allowed the model to generalize better and perform effectively, even with the small dataset, by creating a more diverse and robust set of training samples.

 ## 🌐 Demo
-Try the live demo here: [ChirpDetect - Bird Sound Classification App](https://chripdetect.streamlit.app)
+Try the live demo here: [ChirpDetect - Bird Sound Classification App](https://chirpdetect.streamlit.app)

-##Here's the **Data Collection** section based on your requirements, including the Wikipedia links and the augmentation details:

----

 ## 📈 Data Collection Process